 B.C. egg farm getting federal funding for solar project

-By Canadian Poultry magazineNews New Technology
+By Canadian Poultry magazineNews Energy Week New Technology

 Abbotsford producers to receive thousands under Agricultural Clean Technology Program.

-In mid-March, Federal Agriculture Minister Marie-Claude Bibeau announced federal support for four new projects related to developing and adopting clean technology by agri-businesses in B.C., including one initiative on an egg farm.
+Earlier this year, federal agriculture minister Marie-Claude Bibeau announced federal support for four new projects related to developing and adopting clean technology by agri-businesses in B.C., including one initiative on an egg farm.

 With this up to nearly $1.6-million investment under the Agricultural Clean Technology (ACT) Program, farmers will be able to increase their competitiveness and reduce their carbon footprints while allowing innovators to develop new technologies with a positive environmental impact.